aspose-barcode-cloud/aspose-barcode-cloud-docs/barcode/getting-started/product-features/_index.md

 ## **General Features**
 - Barcode generation
 - Barcode recognition
-- Symbology specification (60+ symbologies: 1D, 2D, and postal types)
+- Supporting a vast variety of barcode specifications (60+ symbologies: 1D, 2D, and postal types)
 - Managing barcode appearance-related parameters
 - Image rotation
-- Encoding and decoding non-English characters in 2D types
 - Customizing recognition engine variables
 - Saving to or loading from a stream or a file
 - Label printing